lvnfg/dotfiles/mac.md

 # #####################################
 # REMEMBER TO DEFAULTS READ AND GO THROUGH THE SETTINGS TO CREATE MY OWN FILES
 # SOME SETTINGS DO NOT HAVE DEFAULT READS, REVIEW CAREFULLY
+# Write current defaults to disk using
+defaults read >> def.json
+# Then diff using vs code to find the changes
+code --diff def.json def2.json

 # ---------------------------------------
 # Close any open System Preferences panes, to prevent them from overriding